ehrrsn7/procedural-programming/cpp/Unit-0/0-Computers-&-Programs/output.md

 - Measurements
 - Chef

-Please see page 4 for a bint.
+Please see page 4 for a hint.

 # Problem 3